 The site likewise doesn’t indicate whether or not they offer a preferred vendor network for guaranteed repairs.
 Not all smaller companies offer this service, but it’s not unheard of for a multi-state regional insurer like AIC.

 It would be an added benefit to see a claims information page added to the website.
 This would provide a little more information, beyond just contact phone numbers, so that customers would be able to access information quickly.

 AIC, as Agency Services, Inc., has an A+ rating with the Better Business Bureau currently.
 There are only three complaints against the company in the past three years, two of which were closed in the past 12 months.

 Google reviews for the company are across the board negative, with a few higher ratings near the bottom.
 Since these ratings aren’t accompanied by any comments it’s difficult to put any weight to them.
 The complaints are from both customers of AIC and those who were involved in an accident with an AIC-insured driver.
 They fall into two main categories: poor customer service and poor clams handling.

 Although the reviews are mainly negative, there still aren’t a large number of them.

 |Rating Company||Grade||Financial Outlook|

-Agency Insurance Company of Maryland is a relative newcomer to the insurance market, and promises low rates – a promise we can’t verify due to the lack of online quoting.
-Although they are not a non-standard company, they do give the impression of catering to a budget market, and may appeal more to those who haven’t had much luck with bigger companies.
+Agency Insurance Company of Maryland is a relative newcomer to the insurance market, and promises low rates – a promise we are unable to verify due to the lack of online quoting.
+Although they are not labelled as a non-standard company, they do give the impression of catering to a budget market, and may appeal more to those who haven’t had much luck with bigger companies.